|

 The apothecary of the Löwen-Apotheke has paid for this painting of his predecessor.

 Kruspe's drawing (right) has far more details.
-Death wears an apron, as if he was an assistant helping with manufacturing the medicine.
+Death wears an apron, as if he were an assistant helping with manufacturing the medicine.

 The apothecary studies an object in his hand, which might be a prescription — as the text says, "Can you show me a prescription that can drive me away?"